Create and support one-to-one mentoring relationships that ignite the power and promise of youth.

-Big Brothers Big Sisters changes lives for the better, forever.
+Big Brothers Big Sisters of the Wabash Valley changes lives for the better, forever.
 BBBS provides children in the Wabash Valley with strong and enduring, professionally supported one-to-one mentoring relationships.
 The program is free, generational changing, and provides significant impact and enrichment for Bigs and Littles alike.

 Volunteering is fun, big time.
 Being a Big Brother or Big Sister is one of the most enjoyable things you’ll ever do; not to mention, one of the most fulfilling.
 You have the opportunity to help shape a child’s future for the better by empowering them to achieve.
 The best part is, it’s actually a lot of fun.
 You and your Little can share the kinds of activities you already like to do.
 Believe it or not, simple activities have the power to make a life-changing impact on your Little, and on yourself!
 Bigs in the community must be 18 or older, pass a background check, provide three references, complete a volunteer interview, and undergo our volunteer training session.
 (Upon application you must provide a valid driver’s license, proof of current car insurance, and $25 for your background check.)
 Bigs in the after-school programs must be in Ninth through Twelfth Grade, provide teacher/coach referrals, complete a volunteer interview, undergo our volunteer training session, and attend every after-school meeting.
 High schools currently involved in the program are Terre Haute North, Terre Haute South, West Vigo, and Northview.
 Volunteer commitment requirements: 1 year, 4 hours per month